wp-plugins/absolute-to-relative-urls/readme.txt

 I wrote this plugin because I needed a basepath for an Adobe Flash application.
 In other words, I needed a URL to the server root without the domain.
 You may find this useful for the same reason, or perhaps another.

 **Before you copy this code and add it into your own**, keep in mind that there may be future updates.
-Keeping the code within an activated plugin is often safer.
+Keeping the code within an activated plugin will make sure you're notified.

 If you are looking for a solution to WordPress inserting absolute media URLs into your posts, you may want to check out **[Relative Image URLs](http://wordpress.org/extend/plugins/relative-image-urls/)**.